zinzy/zinzy.website-v2/_pages/About.md

 - I'm neurodivergent
 - I live in Amsterdam's Indische Buurt
 - I am an orthoprax Jesus follower operating in the venn diagram of the Episcopal Church, [Lab/Shul](https://www.labshul.org/), and Catholicism
-- My life story contains a number of adverse childhood experiences which resulted in a long-term eating disorder as well as substance abuse issues
+- My life story contains a number of adverse childhood experiences which resulted in a long-term health issues that I manage
-- I'm <span id="sobriety"></span> sober, and I'm in recovery from my eating disorder
+- I'm <span id="sobriety"></span> sober